MCCI Catena® 4460 Sensor Wing w/ BME680 VOC Sensor for LoRaWAN™ Technology

 - 64-bit EUI sticker

-All you need to do is solder it together (takes about half an hour), add is a USB cable and the Arduino development environment, and you're ready to write code.
+All you need to do is solder it together (takes about half an hour), add is a USB cable and the Arduino development environment, and you're ready to take measurements.

 The DIY-FACTORY is the same as the DIY-KIT, except that it's fully assembled and tested by MCCI.